Welcome to the Netskope One DSPM Knowledge Base

 5. In the Connectivity & security section, make note of the Endpoint value for later use.

-Pause Dasera Instance
+Pause Netskope One DSPM Instance

-1. Log into your Dasera instance’s UI.
+1. Log into your Netskope One DSPM instance’s UI.

 2. Navigate to Data Stores > Data Store Inventory screen.